bokkypoobah/ConnextProjectContracts/README.md

             pendingWeiUpdates: [0, 0, 0.5 eth, 0.5 eth]
             pendingTokenUpdates: [0, 100 booty, 0, 0]
             weiBalances: [0, 0]
-            tokenBalances: [100, 0]
+            tokenBalances: [0, 0]
-            txCount: [currentOffchainCount, onChainCount++]
+            txCount: [currentOffchainCount++, onChainCount++]
             //Note: timeout not needed for hub functions

-Note that the deposit and withdraw are both happening on the performer's side of the channel and that the weiBalances remain zero.
-This is because setting `weiBalances[1]` to `0.5` would violate the `"wei must be conserved"` requirement on the contract.
+Note that the deposit and withdraw are both happening on the performer's side of the channel and that the balances remain zero.
+This is because setting `weiBalances[1]` to `0.5` or `tokenBalances[0]` to `100` would violate the conservation requirement on the contract.
 By depositing and withdrawing from the same side, the channel's pending balance is first incremented by 0.5 ETH and then reduced by 0.5 ETH for the performer, allowing them to withdraw ETH directly from the Hub's in-contract balance if they have permission.
 Dope.

 For more info on calculating balances for deposit/withdraw states, see: [https://github.com/ConnextProject/contracts/blob/master/docs/aggregateUpdates.md](https://github.com/ConnextProject/contracts/blob/master/docs/aggregateUpdates.md)